Where Your Body Holds What Your Mind Won't Say

 This is perhaps the most important shift my work offers: helping people learn to listen to their own body.
 Not as an object to be fixed or managed, but as a source of intelligence that has been communicating all along.

 In a session, as the breath deepens and the awareness moves from the thinking mind into the felt sense of the body, that forgetting starts to reverse.
-Sensations that were muted become vivid.
+Sensations that were muted start to become vivid.
 Tensions that were invisible become tangible.
 And as they are met with awareness rather than resistance, they begin to change.

 The body becomes a safe place to inhabit again.
 And when we learn to live from that embodied space, we gain something more: an extra sense that helps us get a feel for a situation, and a source of wisdom that can provide answers to the questions that we might ask.
 What might your body be communicating to you?